 Should You Become a Chime Customer?

 When you consider what Chime has to offer, this is a terrific offer for anyone in need of a fee-free debit card and a fee-free checking account.
-The 10% bonus on savings roundups is a really incredible offer and one that can easily add $100 or more to your account every year, if you use this card exclusively to make everyday purchases.

 To anyone that cannot use a cash back credit card to make routine purchases, this is a fantastic alternative.
 For this reason alone, I would highly recommend Chime.